המוסד למען קדושת חיי אדם

 Parshas Noach: First Rain Then Rainbows

-This week’s Torah portion, Noach: Bereishit (Genesis) 6:9 - 11:32, opens with an introduction to Noach, the only righteous man of his generation.
+This week’s Torah portion, Noach: Bereshit (Genesis) 6:9 - 11:32, opens with an introduction to Noach, the only righteous man of his generation.
 HaShem gives him an ark building project that lasts 120 years, during which time he is to call the people to repent from their savage, barbaric ways, that God might show mercy and cancel the flood.
-Noach gets the ark built, but fails to save one soul from wickedness.
-He and his family enter the ark along with the animals as per HaShem’s instructions.
-The rain begins.
-The flood ensues.
-Exactly one year later Noach and his passengers disembark to build a new world.
-They should “be fruitful and multiply and fill the earth.”

 1) Know God and acknowledge Him.
 2) Respect the Creator.
 3) Respect human life.
 4) Respect the institution of marriage.
 5) Respect the rights and property of others.
 6) Respect God's creatures.
 7) Maintain justice.

-HaShem deems willful murder a capital crime punishable by death.
-If a human court fails to punish the murderer, God Himself will seek redress.
-In Genesis 9:5, He tells us, “From the hand of each man, his brother, I will demand the soul of man."
-Regarding the human being in the womb, in Genesis 9:6 the word of HaShem is clear: "Whoever sheds the blood of man within man so shall his blood be shed, for in the image of God He made man.”
+We are instructed to respect human life from conception because it is sacred, made in God’s image. in Genesis 9:6 the word of HaShem is clear: "Whoever sheds the blood of man within man so shall his blood be shed, for in the image of God He made man.”
 The context in which the word 'made' is used is the conception, growth and development of the human being in the womb.

 Jewish abortion activists distort and misuse pikuach nefesh when they insist that legal, taxpayer funded, unlimited abortion access is necessary to save women's lives.
 This distortion finds appeal in the broader pro-abortion movement in propaganda that claims baby killing saves lives.
+Baby killing saves abortion industry profiteers by killing babies and exploiting vulnerable women.

-In our Haftarah this week, Yeshayahu (Isaiah) 66:1-24, Isaiah likens a redeemed Israel to a pregnant woman who ultimately gives birth to a righteous nation.
+In our Haftorah this week, Yeshayahu (Isaiah) 66:1-24, Isaiah likens a redeemed Israel to a pregnant woman who ultimately gives birth to a righteous nation.
 The Lord reminds us that He alone is the arbiter of life and death, of conception and barrenness.
 "Am I not He who causes to give birth, now should I shut the womb?" says your God.
-When a new Israel emerges, all those who mourned the passing of the old will rejoice in the new, a holy land whose Heavenly Father blesses and redeems.

-Please share this post and our other content on your social media to amplify our message in this troubled world.
+Please share this post on your social media to amplify our message in this troubled world.
 Thank you.

 Cecily Routman